Nth-iteration-labs/streamingbandit-ui/README.md

 #  StreamingBanditUI

-StreamingBanditUI is an open source software tool written in Javascript (particularly, in [React](https://reactjs.org/)), intended to handle the administration of StreamingBanditUI over the Web or from your Desktop.
+StreamingBanditUI is an open source software tool written in Javascript (particularly, in [React](https://reactjs.org/)), intended to handle the administration of StreamingBandit over the Web or from your Desktop.

 ##  How to install and use StreamingBanditUI